ADOLF m German, Dutch, Swedish, Norwegian, Danish, Czech, Hungarian, Polish, Ancient GermanicFrom the Germanic name

 Βουδουῖκα (Boudouika) by Cassius Dio.

-"high, noble".
-It was borne by the semi-legendary Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
+briíg).
+It was borne by the Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
 He was slain in the Battle of Clontarf, though his forces were decisively victorious.
-The name was common in Ireland before his time, and even more so afterwards.
-It came into use in England in the Middle Ages, introduced by Breton settlers.
-It subsequently became rare, but was revived in the 20th century.
+This name was common in Ireland after his time, and it was introduced to northern England by Norse-Gael settlers.
+It was also used in Brittany, and was brought to England by Bretons in the wake of the Norman Conquest.
+Though it eventually became rare in the English-speaking world, it was strongly revived in the 20th century, becoming a top-ten name for boys in most regions.

-CAESAR m Ancient RomanFrom a Roman cognomen that possibly meant
+Caesar m Ancient RomanFrom a Roman cognomen that possibly meant

 "hairy", from Latin